 TGba Editor: Modify of 10th paragraph as follows [2444]:

-A WUR non-AP STA may indicate in the WUR Mode element its recommendation on which WUR channel to assign for itself if the WUR FDMA Channel Switching Support subfield in the WUR Capabilities element sent by the WUR non-AP STA is set to 1; otherwise, the WUR non-AP STA shall not recommend a WUR channel.
+A WUR non-AP STA may indicate in the WUR Mode element its recommendation on which WUR channel to assign for itself if the WUR FDMA Support subfield in the WUR Capabilities element sent by the WUR non-AP STA is set to 1; otherwise, the WUR non-AP STA shall not recommend a WUR channel.
 The WUR non-AP STA may indicate in the WUR Mode element its recommendation on which data rate (LDR or HDR) to use for individually or group addressed WUR wake-up frames transmitted to the WUR non-AP STA if the 20MHz WUR PPDU with HDR Support subfield in the WUR Capabilities element sent by the WUR non-AP STA is set to 1; otherwise, the WUR non-AP STA shall not recommend a WUR data rate.
 The WUR non-AP STA should avoid repeatedly renegotiating WUR power management with the same recommended WUR parameters in the WUR Mode element for the remainder of the association if the WUR AP doesn’t use the recommended value(s) from the WUR non-AP STA.

 30.10 WUR FDMA operation